OrensteinLab/UniLib/README-Transfer_Learning_Model.md

 # Using Transfer Learning With DNA Expression Data - Pipeline

-This repository contains a Python script for a deep learning model on DNA expression data using Transfer Learning.
+This repository contains a Python script for a deep learning model on DNA expression data that uses Transfer Learning.
 The script reads files with expression data of many DNA sequences, preprocesses the data, trains a convolutional neural network (CNN) model with the transfer learning technique, and performs predictions on 2 validation sets with regulatory DNA sequences.

 ## Prerequisites